We sent sisters Eden and Macy to see the hit musical based on Sue Townsend’s classic novel.

-Due to huge demand for tickets, Witness for the Prosecution will be running on London’s South Bank until the 16 September 2018.
+Hit play Witness for the Prosecution is now booking until March 2019, as it celebrates going into its second year in the West End.
 The production takes place in the magnificent setting of the London County Hall Building.

 Running inside the County Hall’s ornate Chamber, its the latest production of Agatha Christie’s classic courtroom drama, directed by Lucy Bailey.